Himalayan Balsam (Impatiens glandulifera) Identification

 The seed pods explode when gently touched.

 The seedings, young shoots, leaves, flowers and seeds are all edible.
-The seeds give a nice crunch and texture to salads, while the flowers and young shoots can be made into jams
+The seeds give a nice crunch and texture to salads, while the flowers and young shoots can be made into jams.

-It is a relative of the Busy Lizzie.
 The hollow stalks can be used as a straw.

 When harvesting the seeds, carefully place a carrier bag over the tops of the plants and close the neck of the bag with your hand.
 This action alone should be enough to cause the seed heads to explode and catch all the seeds.
 Remember to tip the bag right way up before removing your hand.